galactixx/tomlkit-extras/README.md

 **Return Type:** `None`

 This will update the `key1` within `[table1]` to have the value `some_value`.
 The update will be done in place.

+## 🔮 **Future Features**

+- **TOML Modification**: Provide an extension to the `TOMLDocumentDescriptor` class for modification of structures while maintaining the fast lookup that is already provided.
+- **Advanced Comment Handling**: Ability to modify and move comments programmatically.

 ## 🤝 **License**